antonbabenko/terraform-best-practices/references.md

 # References

 {% hint style="info" %}
-There is a lot of people who create great content and manage open-source projects relevant to the Terraform community but I can't think of the best structure to get these links listed here without copying lists like [awesome-terraform](https://github.com/shuaibiyy/awesome-terraform).
+There are a lot of people who create great content and manage open-source projects relevant to the Terraform community but I can't think of the best structure to get these links listed here without copying lists like [awesome-terraform](https://github.com/shuaibiyy/awesome-terraform).
 {% endhint %}

 [https://twitter.com/antonbabenko/lists/terraform-experts](https://twitter.com/antonbabenko/lists/terraform-experts) - List of people who work with Terraform very actively and can tell you a lot (if you ask them).